top of page

 Michael’s bike is loaded.
 You may recall I met Michael and Gary on Day 88 (or close that) of their adventure.
 They were in Missouri with plans to go to Maine and on to Chicago.

 All that said, all that weight makes a difficult trip that much more challenging.
-I talked to more than a few people who admired my lightweight setup.
-The Belgians I met a few days ago admitted that they carried camping gear in panniers for more than two months only to camp six day.
+I talked to several people who admired my lightweight setup.
+The Belgians I met a few days ago admitted that they carried camping gear in panniers for more than two months only to camp for six days.
 They said it was too hot and humid at night to camp and generally avoided it now.

 Stories and pictures

 Over time, I learned more about him and this race.
 He was struggling with his health and not making the progress he wanted.
-He competed in the race twice before but did not finish.
+He competed in the race twice before but did not finish either time.
 I was worried he might not make it this time either.
 On Day 47 I saw him on the road several times.
 He told me he was feeling strong.
-The last time I saw him was in Christiansburg when he called out to me while he was eating a quart of ice cream in the heat of the day at about 3:00.
+The last time I saw him was in Christiansburg when he called out to me while he was sitting in a grocery store parking lot eating a quart of ice cream in the heat of the day at about 3:00.
 I was across the street looking at my map and trying to figure out how to get to my hotel.
-We had each left Damascus and already rode 100 miles; the heat index was close to 100.
+We had each left Damascus and already ridden 100 miles; the heat index was close to 100.
 He called out and I rode over.
-I asked where he was going to stay that night and he said he was feeling good and would keep riding, hopefully a few more hours.
-Julio was back feeling good and I knew I would not catch up to him again.
+I asked where he was going to stay that night, and he said he was feeling good and would keep riding, hopefully for a few more hours.
+Julio was back, feeling good, and I knew I would not catch up to him again.
 He plans to finish the ride on Saturday.
 I was so happy to hear that my new friend felt strong again and would finish the race this year.
-We swapped phone number and hope to ride together again someday.
+We swapped phone numbers and hope to ride together again someday.

 While I didn’t meet any other cyclists on these two days of the ride, I am seeing more westbound cyclists on the route.
-I am not sure if they are going all the way to Oregon or California but most are fully packed.
-Usually riders that are climbing/descending don’t stop to talk.
+I am not sure if they are going all the way to Oregon or California, but most are fully packed.
+Usually, riders who are climbing/descending don’t stop to talk.

-I went inside where Simone, behind the counter, one of the friendliest people told me their menu changed daily and I could taste anything we wanted.
+I went inside where Simon, behind the counter, one of the friendliest people, told me their menu changed daily and I could taste anything we wanted.
 The food was great!
 Don’t judge a book by its cover.

 9 Comments